Understanding the Swiss Business Visa Landscape

 - Clarify your exact business purpose and objectives in Switzerland

-- Begin gathering financial documents and ensuring 6-month statement availability
+- Begin gathering financial documents and ensuring 6-month bank statement availability showing consistent income

 Week 3-4: Documentation Assembly

-- Compile all supporting business documents with professional translations
+- Compile all supporting business documents including company registration, trade license, and invitation letters

 Week 5-6: Submission and Follow-Through